 Fees and charges

 Refer to the program page on the Bond University website for approximate tuition costs.
 Fees are subject to change on an annual basis.
 In addition to the Student Activities Fee, books and study materials, your chosen program may also require payment of additional compulsory costs for activities or items such as uniforms, excursions or placement fees.
 More information on tuition fees and other costs is available on the Bond University website.

 FEE-HELP is an interest-free loan from the Australian Government that helps eligible domestic fee-paying students cover their tuition fees, and can be used for undergraduate, postgraduate coursework and research studies.
 To access FEE-HELP, you must meet a number of criteria around residency and study load.
 Learn more on Bond’s website.

 Bond University also offers several full-fee and part-fee scholarships and bursaries to high achieving students.
 Scholarship applications can be submitted after you have completed your study application.

 To explore student cohort profiles, please visit the Bond University website.

 Applications for all programs, except the Bond Medical Program, must be lodged directly with Bond University.

 Applicants must follow the University’s application processes, including any timelines, where applicable.
-For more information, visit the Bond University website.

 Office of Future Students